josh18/TinyMCE-FontAwesome-Plugin/README.md

 # TinyMCE FontAwesome Plugin

-###### v1.5.0
+###### v1.5.1

 A plugin that lets you insert FontAwesome icons via TinyMCE.
-Currently uses FontAwesome v4.3.0.
+Currently uses FontAwesome v4.3.0 and is tested on TinyMCE v4.1.10.

 ### Instructions